MixinNetwork/trusted-group/mvm/eos/README.md

 1. `test1.toml` is the MVM config file
 2. `bot.json` is the mixin bot configure file which was fetched from mixin developers dashboard.
 3. `-e` specifies the first 24 hex characters of referenced block id which used to build an Eos transaction.
-The referenced block id can be fetched from get_info rpc api
+The referenced block id can be fetched from get_info RPC api
 4. `-a` specifies the account which Smart Contract deployed on.

 There's a `publish.py` script file in the `scripts` directory that can be modified accordingly for easing the work.

-## Interacting with Smart Contract in MVM network
+## Interacting with the Smart Contract in MVM network

 ```
 ./mvm invoke -m test1.toml -k test4.json -p 49b00892-6954-4826-aaec-371ca165558a -a 0.145 -e 00000016434f895e3a242657
 ```

-1. `-p` specify the mixin bot client id which has been binded to an Eos account.
+1. `-p` specifies the mixin bot client id which has been binded to an Eos account.

-2. Just like publish command, `-e `specify the first 24 hex characters of referenced block id.
+2. Just like publish command, `-e `specifies the first 24 hex characters of referenced block id.

 There's a `invoke.py` script file in the `scripts` directory that can be modified accordingly for easing the work.